keyboard2769/ToolWMMonitorMkVII/README.md

 Word Memory Monitor v7
 ===
-The 7th implementation of my WordMemoryMonitor for Fuji PLC MICREX-SX Series
+The 7th implementation of my WordMemoryMonitor for Fuji PLC MICREX-SX Series <br>

 <hr>

 ## hold
 ## plan
 - [ ] the reconnect button is useless!! delete it!!